 The stock may be made the day before; this recipe makes more than you will need, but you can use the extra for gravy or stuffing, if desired.
 Canned chicken broth can be used if you do not want to make your own turkey stock.

 Preorder Caveny Farm Bourbon Red turkeys for pickup before Thanksgiving or Christmas.
 All turkeys are pre-sold.
 No additional birds are available at pickup.
-Processing is done at an inspected plant operated by an Amish family.
-All turkeys are processed shortly before pickup and are delivered flash-frozen for peak flavor.
+Processing is done at an inspected plant in an Amish community.
+All turkeys are processed shortly before pickup and delivered flash-frozen for peak flavor.

 Caveny Farm delivers to select local & Chicago farmerís markets for pickup for the holidays.
 Or choose on-farm pickup and get a $9 credit per bird!
 Order your Heritage turkey for Thanksgiving or Christmas now before some sizes sell out!